HCDigitalScholarship/django-showcase-2/deploy_tools/README.md

 ## Deployment steps
 1. Run `./deploy_tools/deploy_staging` to deploy to the staging server.
+If you get an error for `Fatal error: run() received nonzero return code 128 while executing!`, then you probably forgot to push your code to GitHub.

 2. Run `./test_staging` to test the staging server against the test suite.